dbt-labs/docs.getdbt.com/website/snippets/_packages_or_dependencies.md

 - Add [any package dependencies](/docs/collaborate/govern/project-dependencies#when-to-use-project-dependencies) to `packages.yml`
 - Add [any project dependencies](/docs/collaborate/govern/project-dependencies#when-to-use-package-dependencies) to `dependencies.yml`

-However, you can consolidate both into a single `dependencies.yml` file.
+However, you may be able to consolidate both into a single `dependencies.yml` file.
 Read the following section to learn more.

 #### About packages.yml and dependencies.yml
 The `dependencies.yml`. file can contain both types of dependencies: "package" and "project" dependencies.